bbauska/meta-react-basics/README.md

 }

 catch(e) {
-  console.log(\`Oops, you can&apos;t uppercase a number.
+  console.log(\`Oops, you can't uppercase a number.
    Trying to do it resulted in the following\`, e);
 }
 ```

 The try-catch block will output some text in the console:

-**Oops, you can&apos;t uppercase a number.
+**Oops, you can't uppercase a number.
 Trying to do it resulted in the
 following TypeError: 5.toUpperCase is not a function**

 It is assumed that if you are taking this course that you are already
-familiar with how the try\...catch syntax works, so I won&apos;t go into any
+familiar with how the try\...catch syntax works, so I won't go into any
 details after this quick refresher.

-Back to React, here&apos;s an example of a simple error in a React
+Back to React, here's an example of a simple error in a React
 component:

 ```